 Redirecting Questions — You aren’t going to know the answer to every question, and sometimes that’s intentional on the part of the job interviewer.
 Some interviewers ask stress questions just to find out how you react.

-The best way to deal with these tricky questions is to gracefully redirect the question toward a similar topic you are familiar with, preferably underlining your strengths as you do it.
+The best way to deal with these tricky questions is to gracefully redirect the question toward a similar topic you are familiar with, preferably underlinng your strengths as you do it.
 Whatever you do, stay calm and collected.
 Don’t let one tough question change the tone of the interview.
 Focus on handling the next questions well and ending the meeting on a positive note.

 If you follow our advice and put in your preparation time, we promise that your nerves won’t sabotage you during your moment of opportunity.
 Feel the fear and ace your interview anyway!